Welcome to the San Diego Epiphyllum Society (SDES). This is our 50th year serving the community of Epiphyllum gardeners.

-In the past the epiphyllum garden at Safari Park was displayed in a shade tent and only open from late spring through mid summer when the plants where in bloom.
+In the past the epiphyllum garden at Safari Park was displayed in a shade tent and only open from late spring through mid summer when the plants were in bloom.

 In 2017 - 2018 the display area underwent some changes and those changes remain a work in progress.
 The changes are designed to better integrate the display into the park.
 We are confident these changes will provide visitors with a more enjoyable year around experience.

 The garden will continue to exist because of the support of volunteers who donate their time year around.